 Fluoride’s Role in Decay, Periodontitis, and Sensitivity

-Anti-Sensitivity and Antibacterial Agent
+Fluoride: The Tooth Toughener, Anti-Sensitivity and Antibacterial Agent

-Everyone knows the the effectiveness of fluoride in preventing tooth decay.
-They also work to reduce root sensitivity and have a role in prevention of periodontal disease as well.
+Everyone knows the effectiveness of fluoride in preventing tooth decay.
+They also work to reduce root sensitivity and have a role in the prevention of periodontal disease as well.

 How does it work?

-It should be in your child’s drinking water so it can be absorbed in his growing teeth; it should also be in your child’s toothpaste, and applied regularly on his teeth by the family dentist.
+It should be in your child’s drinking water so it can be absorbed in his growing teeth; it should also be in your child’s toothpaste and regularly applied on his teeth by the family dentist.

 Communities that fluoridate their water supply report that tooth decay has been cut in half among its school children.
 They credit fluoride for this improvement.
-As an added plus, parents are saving literally millions of dollars a year in dental bills.
+As an added plus, parents are saving millions of dollars a year in dental bills.